 It will depend on the train availability but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
 Therefore you will take the train at 4:22pm.
 With this train schedule, you will have more than 9 hours to enjoy Machu Picchu

-For sure you may upgrade to Vistadome train which has slightly nicer seats, panoramic windows and ceiling.
+You may upgrade to Vistadome train which has slightly nicer seats, panoramic windows and ceiling.
 You will be offered some snacks and a dance show will take place on board.
-The price is US$57 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
+The price is US$67 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
 It is 2 hours by train from Aguas Calientes to Ollantaytambo and then another 2 hours from Ollantaytambo to Cusco by bus.
-If you upgrade to the Vistadome Train, the trip from Aguas Calientes to Poroy (Cusco), takes 3.5 hours, and then 25mins by taxi to your hotel.
+If you upgrade to the Vistadome Train, the trip from Aguas Calientes to Poroy (Cusco), takes 3.5 hours, and than 25mins by taxi to your hotel.
 Usually our clients are back at their hotel by 8pm.
 If you plan to take the bus to Puno on the same night, that is totally possible.

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
 It inspires excellent service and is an entrenched feature of the tourism industry across many INCA TRAIL HIKE destinations.
-Of course you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
+Of course you are free to tip what you feel is appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.